skipperkongen/generate-maps/README.md

 # Map Generation

 This code repository contains my own recipies for generating fictional geographical maps with computer code.
-There is a large body of existing work, which I have ignored because the creative process what makes it fun for me.
+There is a large body of existing work[\[1\]](http://pcg.wikidot.com/pcg-algorithm:map-generation)[\[2\]](http://hjemmesider.diku.dk/~torbenm/Planet/)[\[3\]](http://simblob.blogspot.com/2010/09/polygon-map-generation-part-1.html), which my code is *not* based on, because the creative process what makes it fun for me.

-All my maps with generating code are contained in a single notebook.
+All my maps are generated with code in a single notebook.

 [map-generation.ipynb](notebooks/map-generation.ipynb)